perkycrow/perky/game/Readme.md

 ### [game.js](game.js)

 The main entry point.
-Extends Application with a game loop, rendering, audio, textures, and a world.
+Extends Application with a game loop, rendering, audio, and textures.
+Uses stages to organize worlds and views.

 ```js
 class MyGame extends Game {